XMPP audio and video calls

 ejabberd XMPP server configuration guide

 I will be keeping this post up to date to keep track on how to configure and mantain an ejabberd server working efficiently and secure.
 I strongly advise any reader to read carefully what is written here and not just copy-and-paste the configuration file.
 My blog also contains a bunch of other posts regarding ejabberd that are worth giving a look at, use the search form.
-Server CentOS 7.5.1804 x86_64 Erlang/OTP 21. …
+Server CentOS 7.5.1804 x86_64 Erlang/OTP 21.1.1-1 x86_64 ejabberd 18.09 Client LineageOS 15.1 (Android Nougat) Conversations 2.3.5+fcr .:.
+Installation and initial configuration Download and install erlang (release numbers here may not be up to date): …

 Posted on